AlexanderFurman/Systems-Programming-HW-4/README.md

 ```bash
 ./mtmchkin
 ```
-The terminal will prompt for the number of users (2-6) and their names and player-type.
-This should be entered as follows:
+The terminal will prompt for the number of users (2-6).
+After this is entered, the terminal will also ask for the players' names and player-types.
+This should be entered for each player as follows:
 ```bash
 <name> <player-type>
 ```